evertiro/Username-Changer/readme.txt

 == Description ==

-hanging usernames should be a pretty straightforward feature.
+Changing usernames should be a pretty straightforward feature.
 Unfortunately, WordPress doesn't allow it by default.
 Username Changer attempts to remedy that oversight.

 == Installation ==